Pedro Alonso: Career

 Alonso is known for his performances on television in Rías Baixas (2003–2005), Maridos e mulleres (2006–2008), Padre Casares (2008–2015), and Gondar (2009) at a local level in Galicia and nationally for playing characters such as Diego Murquía / Adrián Vera Celande in historical drama Gran Hotel.
 He played the role of Andrés "Berlin" de Fonollosa in the crime drama series Money Heist (La casa de papel), which aired on Antena 3 in 2017 and was later broadcast on Netflix.
 In 2018, he was chosen as "International Star of the Year" by GQ Turkey magazine.
 He co-starred in Diablo Guardián, Amazon Prime Video’s first drama series in Latin America, which was released in May, 2018.
 In 2019, Alonso played the leading role in the mystery thriller The Silence of the Marsh.
 He reprised his role of Berlin in a spin-off series of the same name, which premiered in 2023.
+In 2025 and 2026, Alonso appeared in Alfa Romeo Junior's "Learn to Love Again" advertising trilogy, including "Salesman", "Cuore Matto", and "Interrogation".